Freelance Websites

 4. Create a high-quality portfolio

-As a new freelancer, you’ll often find that you don’t have a lot of past working experience to show and convince your would-be clients that you are their best shot at the job in hand.
+As a new freelancer, you’ll often find that you don’t have a lot of past working experience to show and convince your would-be clients that you are their best shot at the job at hand.
 A great portfolio will do the trick.

-Invest your time and creativity into carving out a great portfolio and choose carefully what to put into it and also how it will display.
+Invest your time and creativity into carving out a great portfolio and carefully choosing what to put into it and how it will display.
 This is because a portfolio is one of the greatest ways to show your technical skills and convince clients that you are serious about your freelance career.

 An ideal portfolio should do the following;